meyersbs/developer-apologies/README.md

 ## Background

-### HDF5

-From the [official documentation](https://portal.hdfgroup.org/display/HDF5/HDF5): *"HDF5 is a data model, library, and file format for storing and managing data.
-It supports an unlimited variety of datatypes, and is designed for flexible and efficient I/O and for high volume and complex data.
-HDF5 is portable and is extensible, allowing applications to evolve in their use of HDF5.
-The HDF5 Technology suite includes tools and applications for managing, manipulating, viewing, and analyzing data in the HDF5 format."*

-There are seven main concepts in HDF5 that you need to understand:

-- **File:** The actual HDF5 file containing any data and metadata you want.
-HDF5 files store datasets like a nested directory structure (see Groups).
-- **Dataset:** Datasets contain data in the form of n-dimensional arrays with elements of the same type.
-- **Datatype:** The type of data stored in a dataset, *e.g.* 32-bit integers, structs, strings, serialized objects.
-Note that HDF5 works best with numerical datasets.
-- **Dataspace:** Metadata describing the layout of a dataset, *e.g.* 2D array, 3D array.
-- **Attribute:** Simple metadata (in the form of a dictionary) describing whatever you want about a dataset.
-- **Groups:** A group is a collection of related datasets, *e.g.* starting from the root group (`/`), you could have a groups for training data (`/training_data/`) and another for testing data (`/testing_data/`).
-- **Links:** Links between related objects (datasets and groups).
-These are typically links between objects within an HDF5 file, but can be used to link multiple HDF5 files together.

-There are two main libraries for interfacing with HDF5 files and functions: [H5py](https://docs.h5py.org/en/stable/index.html) and [PyTables](https://www.pytables.org/).
-This project uses H5py.

-**NOTE:** HDF5 has been completely revamped since HDF4; they are not interchangeable.

 ### NLP Concepts

 - **Lemmatization:** Lemmatization uses the context that a word appears in (the words on either side of it) to convert words into meaningful base forms (called **lemmas**).
 For example, the words *apology*, *apologies*, *apologize*, and *apologized* may all be converted to the same lemma (*apology*) depending on their context in a sentence.